2.03 Grading and Examination

 In the extraordinary circumstance that a student has examinations in two courses simultaneously, the student will bear the responsibility of notifying both course directors in writing.
 If the courses are both required, the course directors will consult with each other and the student to set the times at which their respective examinations are to be taken.
 If one course is required and the other elective, the student will take the exam in the required course at the scheduled time and work with the elective course director to arrange an alternative time for the elective course exam.

 Students who fail a course or clerkship are required to take a re-examination and/or do remedial work.
+A grade of Unsatisfactory will be recorded for the course until the student has passed the re-examination and the course.
 If a student fails re-examination or the student performs unsatisfactorily in the remedial work, a final grade of unsatisfactory is reported to the Registrar, and the student is referred immediately to the Promotion and Review Board (PRB; see Section 4.02).
 The PRB may require the student to retake the same or equivalent course/clerkship as approved by the course/clerkship director, Society Master and PRB.
 All unsatisfactory grades must be resolved before a student may progress to the next phase of the curriculum and/or graduate (see below and Section 2.19, Satisfactory Academic Progress).

 Only one opportunity will be allowed to remediate an unsatisfactory grade by repetition of a course or clerkship.
 If a student fails to attain a satisfactory (or better) grade upon repetition of the course or clerkship, the final grade will be unsatisfactory, and the student will be referred to the PRB for consideration of the student’s future status in the MD program.